wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

 {% endfetchxml %}
 ```

-`varResults` variable will contain the results of the query.
+The `varResults` variable will contain the results of the query.

 ```xml
 {% for account in varResults.results.entities %}